Steve Jobs

 In 1985, Jobs departed Apple after a long power struggle with the company's board and its then-CEO, John Sculley.
-That same year, Jobs took some Apple employees with him to found NeXT, a computer platform development company that specialized in computers for higher-education and business markets, serving as its CEO.
+That same year, Jobs took some Apple employees with him to found NeXT, a computer platform development company that specialized in computers for higher education and business markets, serving as its CEO.
 In 1986, he bought the computer graphics division of Lucasfilm, which was spun off independently as Pixar.
 Pixar produced the first computer-animated feature film, Toy Story (1995), and became a leading animation studio, producing dozens of commercially successful and critically acclaimed films.

-In 1997, Jobs returned to Apple as CEO after the company's acquisition of NeXT.
+In 1997, Jobs returned to Apple as CEO after the company acquired NeXT.
 He was largely responsible for reviving Apple, which was on the verge of bankruptcy.
-He worked closely with British designer Jony Ive to develop a line of products and services that had larger cultural ramifications, beginning with the "Think different" advertising campaign, and leading to the iMac, iTunes, Mac OS X, Apple Store, iPod, iTunes Store, iPhone, App Store, and iPad.
-Jobs was also a board member at Gap Inc. from 1999 to 2002.
+He worked closely with British designer Jony Ive to develop a line of products and services that had larger cultural ramifications, beginning with the "Think different" advertising campaign and leading to the iMac, iTunes, Mac OS X, Apple Store, iPod, iTunes Store, iPhone, App Store, and iPad.
+Jobs was also a member of the board of directors at Gap Inc. from 1999 to 2002.
 In 2003, Jobs was diagnosed with a pancreatic neuroendocrine tumor.
 He died of tumor-related respiratory arrest in 2011; in 2022, he was posthumously awarded the Presidential Medal of Freedom.
-Since his death, he has won 141 patents; Jobs holds over 450 patents in total.
+Since his death, he has been granted 141 patents; Jobs holds over 450 patents in total.